thesofproject/sof-docs/developer_guides/firmware/llext_modules.rst

 Installation
 ************

-As specified in
-:ref:`Firmware look-up paths per Intel platform <intel_modular_firmware_paths>` the |SOF| Linux kernel driver loads SOF modules by their UUIDs, specified in the topology.
+The |SOF| Linux kernel driver loads SOF dynamic modules by their UUIDs (staging from ``/lib/firmware/intel/sof-ipc4/`` or platform module directories), as specified in the topology.
 For SOF in-tree modules the process of creation and installation of modules in a deployment tree is automated by the xtensa-build-zephyr.py script.
 It copies modules to the deployment tree as files with a "llext" extension and creates symbolic links to them named as